jun-lsh/demon-core-website/demon-core/content/post/resource3.md

 ---
 author: Justin
-title: "Resource 3: The Fate of the Demon Core"
+title: "Report 3: The Fate of the Demon Core"
 date: 1979-10-21
 description:
 math: true